Analog television: Components of a television system

 The vertical sync signal is a series of much longer pulses, indicating the start of a new field.
-The sync pulses occupy the whole of line interval of a number of lines at the beginning and end of a scan; no picture information is transmitted during vertical retrace.
-The pulse sequence is designed to allow horizontal sync to continue during vertical retrace; it also indicates whether each field represents even or odd lines in interlaced systems (depending on whether it begins at the start of a horizontal line, or midway through).
+The vertical sync pulses occupy the whole of line interval of a number of lines at the beginning and end of a scan; no picture information is transmitted during vertical retrace.
+The pulse sequence is designed to allow horizontal sync to continue during vertical retrace.